MichaBrugger/conway_game_of_life/ReadMe.md

 ## What are the rules?

-I snacked the rules straight from Wikipedia, but if you'd liek to know more, there is a plethora of really interesting sources (I linked some I liked below).
-That being said, the rules of the game are pretty simple:
+I snacked the rules straight from Wikipedia, but if you'd like to know more, there is a plethora of really interesting sources (I linked a few I liked below).
+That being said, back to the rules, which happen to be pretty simple:

 - Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 - Any live cell with two or three live neighbours lives on to the next generation.